Comparing the latent features of universal machine-learning interatomic potentials: Comparing model variants

 \subsubsection{Universal PET checkpoints}

-We evaluate mutual reconstruction between PET universal models trained on different datasets.
-Table S1 summarizes the characteristics of the five analyzed PET variants, including model size and training protocol.
+Here, we evaluate the feature reconstruction errors across single-task PET universal models trained on different datasets.
+Table S1 summarizes the characteristics of the five PET variants analyzed, including model size and training protocol.
+All models were obtained from the public UPET repository \cite{uPET}.
 From Fig.~\ref{fig:variants-errors_pet}, MAD and OAM checkpoints are the most challenging to reconstruct with global linear approximation.
 OMat24 pretrained models (OMAD, OMAT, and OMATPES) show slightly lower reconstruction, sharing the same latent space foundation from the pre-training.